-Jack Smith, a US prosecutor with experience in both high-level political investigations and international criminal investigations, was appointed Specialist Prosecutor of the Specialist Prosecutor’s Office on 7 May 2018 in succession to David Schwendiman.
+Jack Smith, a US prosecutor with experience in both high-level political investigations and international criminal investigations, has been Specialist Prosecutor since 11 September 2018.

-Mr Smith is currently Vice President and Head of Litigation for the Hospital Corporation of America, the largest non-governmental health-care provider in the United States, a position he has been in since September 2017.
+Prior to his appointment as Specialist Prosecutor, Mr Smith was Vice President and Head of Litigation for the Hospital Corporation of America, the largest non-governmental health-care provider in the United States, a position he has been in since September 2017.

 Between February 2015 and August 2017, Mr Smith served as First Assistant United States Attorney and Acting United States Attorney for the Middle District of Tennessee.